When Defective Auto Components Cause Accidents Or Worsen Injuries

 Hundreds of people are seriously injured or killed in California each year in tire blowout accidents, tire-tread separations and other types of tire defects.
 Sudden tire failure is particularly dangerous in vehicles with a high center of gravity such as trucks, sport utility vehicles (SUVs) and 15-passenger vans, which are prone to rollover.

 Tire tread separation and subsequent blowout can often be traced to poor bonding or adhesion of the steel belt to the rubber components of the tire during manufacturing.
 Another little-known cause of failure is tire aging.
 Tires, like any rubber product, have a limited shelf life.
 When old tires that have been stored in a warehouse for several years are sold to consumers, catastrophic tire blowouts can be the result.
 Also, improper tire placement, where two new tires are placed on the front of the vehicle, instead of the rear, will cause hydroplaning on a wet road.

-The Brandi Law Firm has a team of attorneys, investigators, engineers, doctors and nurses investigating injuries caused by tire blowout accidents and other types of tire failure.
+The Brandi Law Firm has a team of attorneys, investigators, engineers, doctors and nurses who work together to gather evidence regarding injuries caused by tire blowout accidents and other types of tire failure.

 When you get in your car, buckle your seat belt, and lean forward as far as you can.
 And then ask yourself, “Will that belt really stop me in an accident?
 Most of us count on our seat belts to protect us if we are involved in an accident.
 Unfortunately, many vehicles have seat belt defects such as:

 - Excessive “spool out”

 - Lack of seatbelt pre-tensioners to automatically snug the lap belt and shoulder belt at the start of a crash